 - 2 tsp vanilla extract

-- Preheat oven to 350F and grease three 6-inch (15cm) cake pans with butter.
+- Preheat the oven to 350°F / 180°C and grease three 6-inch (15cm) cake pans with butter.
 Set aside.

-- In a medium sized bowl, rub together the lemon zest and sugar with your hands, until sugar becomes fragrant.
+- In a medium sized bowl, rub together the lemon zest and sugar with your hands, until the sugar becomes fragrant.
 Set aside.